-O4 Select rigpose then click on the Clear button next to Transformations.
+Select rigpose then click on the Clear button next to Transformations.
 Go to the Asset menu, select Save Asset > Fur Dude Anim Rig.
-The test rig will now match this change.

 From the Asset menu, choose Edit Asset Properties > Fur Dude Anim Rig.
-Click on the Node tab and set Default State to: kinefx rigpose.
+Click on the Node tab and set Default State to: kinefx\rigpose.
 Click Accept.

+In the Network view, press 1 to navigate back to the test\rig.
 In the Scene View on the left, expand the toolbar and click on the Handle tool.

 You will now see joints displayed on the test rig.
 If you click on any of them, you will see that they can't be changed because their parameters have not been promoted to the asset.
+This is the beginning of building an animatable interface for this character.

-PART NINE: Add More Control Joints
+PART TEN Add More Control Joints